danjperron/picoADC_UDP/README.md

 Just a proof of concept  to push 200K samples/sec of analog signal conversion from Pico via UDP protocol.

-Way out to be finished!

-Right now the Pico part is working but still have some bugs to fix.
-More or less  the detection of overflow to stop and return to standby mode.

-The adcReader  presently  start the pico process and acknowledge each data transfer.
-This is a couple of days(evening),
-   Create a circular fifo file to sort and order the missing frame.
-   Once the sequence are sorted enough to write/or output to console output it.
-   On detection of stop from pico just end the program.
+The Pico code is written in C-SDK

+The adcReader is written in GCC

-Right now the pico will broadcast a ping style packet so the adcReader will figure out where the Pico IP is.
+The pico will broadcast a ping style packet so the adcReader will figure out where the Pico IP is.
-Once it receives the Ping the adcReader will send a start command.
+Once it received the Ping the adcReader will send a start command.
 The start command will start the adc data streams.
 Also with the start command the Pico will know the IP to send the data.

+Upon overrun the Pico will stop and start the ping broadcast again.

+Core1 takes care of the ADC DMA and push the value into a circular fifo block which ise pratically all the ram Core0 reads the fifo block ans transfer it to the UDP socket.

+The adcReader is the receiver application.
+It will output to the stdout!

+To store the udp stream into memory you just need to pipe the output to a file.

+     ./adcReader >advalue.dat

+The adcReader  presently  start the pico process and acknowledge each data transfer.
+It also use the same fifoBlock file for the fifo block.
+After 5 seconds of  not receiving data it will exit.
+Except for the adc values all the print are directed to stderr.

 <b>It is working </b><br><br>
 Right now I was able to transfer 200K samples/sec.
 To to that I pratically used the full memory like buffer to be able to resend